Deco&Design - Furniture

 Who was Thomas Sheraton

-Alongside Thomas Chippendale and George Heppelwhite, Thomas Sheraton form the golden trio of 18th-century British furniture design who introduced neoclassicism to the field.
-Unlike them, Sheraton is known more for his published books and less for the furniture he designed.
-To date only one piece of furniture has been identified as being attributed to him - a bookcase, one of the drawers stamped with the initials T.S.
+Alongside Thomas Chippendale and George Heppelwhite, Thomas Sheraton forms the golden trio of 18th-century British furniture design, the men who introduced neoclassicism to the field.
+Unlike them, Sheraton is known more for his published books and less for the furniture he created.
+To date only one piece of furniture is known to be attributed to him - a bookcase, one of the drawers stamped with the initials T.S.

 Thomas Sheraton was self-taught.
-He didn't go to school, but had a native talent for drawing, at one point even teaching drawing lessons for a living.
+He didn't go to school, but he had a natural talent for drawing, at one point even teaching drawing lessons to support himself.
 He was supposedly apprenticed to a cabinetmaker of the time, hence his passion for furniture.
-He was a very technical person with a keen sense of proportion.
-He became known after the publication in 1791-1792 of The Cabinet-Maker and Upholsterer's Drawing-Book (The Cabinetmaker's and Upholsterer's Sketch Book), four volumes of sketches which also contained very precise technical instructions for execution.
-The volumes quickly spread throughout Britain and then, through the colonists, to the United States.
+He was a very technical person with a good sense of proportion.
+He became famous after the publication in 1791-1792 of The Cabinet-Maker and Upholsterer's Drawing-Book (The Cabinetmaker's and Upholsterer's Sketch-book), four volumes of sketches which also contained very precise technical instructions on execution.
+The volumes spread rapidly throughout Great Britain and then, through settlers, to the United States.

-In 1803 he published The Cabinet Dictionary (Furniture Dictionary), a book that was intended to be a dictionary of terms used in furniture production.
-However, it was not appreciated as it was considered a mixture of heterogeneous and even antagonistic terms.
-In 1805 an encyclopaedia of furniture and upholstery artists (The Cabinet Maker, Upholsterer and General Artist's Encyclopaedia) which was to comprise several volumes.
-Unfortunately he only managed to publish the first volume, illness and death stopping the project.
+In 1803 he publishes The Cabinet Dictionary (Dictionary of Furniture), a book that was intended as a dictionary of terms used in furniture production.
+It was not appreciated, however, as it was considered to be a mixture of heterogeneous and even antagonistic terms.
+In 1805 the publication of an encyclopaedia of furniture and upholstery artists (The Cabinet Maker, Upholsterer and General Artist's Encyclopaedia) which was to comprise several volumes.
+Unfortunately he only managed to publish the first volume, illness and death halting the project.

-The style Sheraton proposed in his books was neoclassical, that is, a refined and simple style that rejected the ornamental charge of earlier styles.
-It is a style based on the revival of Greek and Roman aesthetics, the mathematical harmony of forms, the grace of proportion and simple, unadorned geometry.
+The style proposed by Sheraton in his books was neoclassical, that is, a refined and simple style that rejected the ornate ornamentalism of earlier styles.
+It is a style based on the revival of Greek and Roman aesthetics, on the mathematical harmony of form, the grace of proportion and simple, unadorned geometry.

 styles in sheraton furniture